Parkanlu

-Parkanlu (پركانلو) (Note: Also romanized as Parkānlū) is a village in, and the capital of, Milanlu Rural District of the Central District of Esfarayen County, North Khorasan province, Iran.
+Parkanlu (پركانلو) (Note: Also romanized as Parkānlū) is a village in, and the capital of, Milanlu Rural District in the Central District of Esfarayen County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 165 in 33 households.
 The following census in 2011 counted 118 people in 37 households.
 The 2016 census measured the population of the village as 82 people in 23 households.